jjinking/learn-haskell/NOTES.md

 ```

 > **My Note**
-> `Monads` enable chaining computations in the context of the data type, i.e. `Maybe` enables chaining computations that might result in the absence of a resulting value, possibly caused by errors or failures.
+> `Monads` enable chaining computations in the context of the data type, i.e. `Maybe` enables chaining computations (in the form of functions) that might result in the absence of a resulting value, possibly caused by errors or failures.

 - Read learnyouahaskell
 - Watch youtube video that i found that summarizes learnyouahaskell